portworx/px-docs/scheduler/mesosphere-dcos/install.md

 The pre-requisites for installing Portworx through Marathon include:

 1. Determine the list of physical devices (disks and interfaces) for the agent/slave nodes
-2. If running PX-Enterprise in '**air-gapped**' mode, then follow instructions for [running a on-prem lighthouse](/enterprise/lighthouse-with-secure-etcd.html) and note the IPaddress and Port of the etcd server.
+2. Determine the IPaddress and Port of the etcd server.
-3. If running PX-Enterprise, obtain your Lighthouse token.
+3. If using Lighthouse, obtain your Lighthouse token.

 The following is a sample JSON file that can be used to launch Portworx through Marathon.
 The example below assumes the hosts are running CoreOS with an implicit (localhost) etcd.